Congregation Beth Sholom’s Community Interest Groups

 Dues” in the note section)

 CBS SOFTBALL TEAMCBS is an active participant in BATS, a Jewish softball league consisting of teams from six synagogues.
-Games are played in south Marin or San Francisco every other Sunday from April through July.
+Games are played in south Marin or San Francisco every other Sunday during the softball seasons.
 Teams are coed and players must be 18 or older.
 This league is more about fun and camaraderie than competitiveness.

 When: 8 game seasons in spring and fall, playing every